 You may want to consider potential legal recourse if you or someone close to you either worked on a farm or lived near a farm where RoundUp was used and developed a serious illness.
 Baron & Budd has a long history of pursuing legal action on behalf of people who have been harmed by a wide variety products, and may be able to put its substantial amount of experience to work for you.

 Please contact Baron & Budd to learn about your possible legal options.
 We will listen to the details of your case and then let you know whether you qualify to take action.
-Call 866-223-3424 or complete our contact form.
+Call 866-223-3424 or get started online.